-The four (4) medium processors who participated in the study operate from an independent location with a certified commercial kitchen.
+The four (4) medium processors that participated in the study operate from an independent location with a certified commercial kitchen.
 In general, they hire two (2) or more employees, operate year round, and have been in business for more than six (6) years.
 The products they produce include jams, jellies, and preserves, honey, mead, wine, and canned products.
-All of the participants' products are processed in Benzie and Manistee counties, but little is sold in the local market.
-Some ingredients are sourced from local farmers and other local processors.
+All of the participant's products are processed in Benzie and Manistee counties, but little is sold in the local market.
+Some ingredients are sourced from locally when possible from farmers and other local processors.